AdrianoASJ/Ponto-de-Ruptura/README.md

    - AspiraBot        1 hit

 - Find Items like (System Fragment and Keys) to Unlock Passages and Complete Stages.

+with the collected fragments the hero when arriving at the end of the stage puts without mechanical arm in a type of pedestal and deposits the points to proceed in the adventure

 ## Life System